 From there we headed midtown to Rockefeller Center and Top of The Rock Observation Deck.
 The chill of the air seemed to be amplified at 70 floors above the New York cityscape.
 There was a moment where we thought we would skip this location because of the freezing weather.
 Shannon was determined to tough out the cold, and it ended up being the place they loved the most!
 Seeing them so in love, at the top of the world with the breathtaking city below, it was like they were the king and queen of New York for a day!
 What cold weather?

 After that, it was time to make things official.
 We met Mirelle of Honeybreak Officiants at the beautiful Bethesda Terrace & Fountain.
 We could not imagine a more romantic setting to seal their vows than under the grandiose terrace arcade below the breathtaking Minton Tile Ceiling.
-The couple also enjoyed their first dance to the most amazing live performance of John Legend's "All of Me" by a talented street singer who happened to be busking that day!
+The couple also enjoyed their first dance to the most amazing live performance of John Legend's "All of Me" by a talented street singer from Infinity's Song who happened to be busking that day!
 It was so sweet, unique, and authentically New York!